Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Model

 Then (3) the concatenated vectors $\textbf{k}_j$ are summed with the weight $\beta_j$, where $\beta_j$ is the attention weight of a learned vector $\textbf{v}$ to the concatenated vector $\textbf{k}_j$.
-The learned vector $\textbf{v}$ coordinates the importance of sentences from the retrieved paragraph and decides what information to pass to the next step of retrieval.
+The learned vector $\textbf{v}$ coordinates the importance of sentences from the attended paragraph after comparing them with the query vector and decides what information to pass to the next step of retrieval.

-It is not hard to see that computing the mixed embedding in Eq. \ref{eq:mixing-step-para} for the case that a paragraph is retrieved is essentially the same as in Eq. \ref{eq:mixing-step-sent} if the retrieved paragraph $p_i$ only contains one sentence, i.e. $\alpha_j = 1$ and $\beta_j = 1$ if $|p_i| = 1$.
+It is not hard to see that computing the mixed embedding in Eq. \ref{eq:mixing-step-para} for the case that a paragraph is retrieved is essentially the same as in Eq. \ref{eq:mixing-step-sent} if the retrieved paragraph $p_i$ only contains one sentence, i.e. $\alpha_j = 1$ and $\beta_j = 1$ if $|p_i| = 1$; hence the same logic can be used regardless of whether $\hat{c}$ is a sentence or a paragraph.

 \textbf{Update Step} The mixed embedding $\tilde{\textbf{q}}_t$ is then used to update the query vector $\textbf{q}_{t + 1}$ for the next step.
-Intuitively, $\tilde{\textbf{q}}_t$ is the residual from the previous retrieval step.
-Adding the residual embedding encourage the model to retrieve candidates that contain information relevant but not fully fulfilled from previous steps.
+Intuitively, $\tilde{\textbf{q}}_t$ is the residual from the previous step.
+Adding the residual embedding encourages the model to attend to information that is not fully satisfied from previous steps.

-\textbf{Loss Function} The loss function is computed at each intermediate step $t$ with distantly supervised retrieval labels. $\textbf{q}_t^T \textbf{c}_m$ is the inner product score between the query vector $\textbf{q}_t$ and a context embedding $\textbf{c}_m$. $\mathbb{I}_{c_m}$ is an indicator function that equals to 1 iff the label of $c_m$ is positive.
+\textbf{Loss Function} Attention is supervised if (distantly) supervised labels are available in the dataset. $\textbf{q}_t^T \textbf{c}_m$ is the inner product score between the query vector $\textbf{q}_t$ and a context embedding $\textbf{c}_m$. $\mathbb{I}_{c_m}$ is an indicator function that equals to 1 iff the label of $c_m$ is positive.

-Intermediate retrieval labels are distantly constructed.
-For example, in an extractive QA task, a positive retrieval candidate is the sentence or paragraph that contains the answer span.
-We will discuss the intermediate retrieval labels for different tasks in section \S \ref{sec:experiment}.
+The loss function is computed at the final step, and possibly at intermediate steps if labels are available.
+Supervision labels are sometimes distantly constructed.
+For example, in the extractive QA task, a positive candidate is the sentence or paragraph that contains the answer span (see \S \ref{sec:experiment}).